thanos-io/thanos/docs/operating/cross-cluster-tls-communication.md

 ```

 ## `envoy.yaml`
-- This is a static envoy configuration
-- You will need to update this for every sidecar you would like to talk to (or you can look into envoy dynamic configuration `XDS` etc.) or simpler get something else to generate the static configuration
+This is a static v2 envoy configuration (v3 example below).
+You will need to update this configuration for every sidecar you would like to talk to.
+There are also several options for dynamic configuration, like envoy XDS (and other associated dynamic config modes), or using something like terraform (if thats your deployment method) to generate the configs at deployment time.
+NOTE: This config **does not** send a client certificate to authenticate with remote clusters, see envoy v3 config.
-  - For example you could use Terraform `templatefile()` to generate the envoy configuration using `for` loops etc.
-- This uses the v2 API an example of the v3 API is below
-- This config **does not** send a client certificate to authenticate with remote clusters

 ```
 admin: